wolfeclw/partectoR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-partectoR is a collection of R functions to import, format, and analyze ultrafine particle measurements recorded by the naneos Partector.
+partectoR is a collection of R functions to import, format, and analyze particle measurements recorded by the naneos Partector.

 ## Installation